midl-dev/tezos-suite-docs/setup_baker.md

 The simplest way is to install the Docker containers then run the client in [privileged mode with USB volume mounted](https://tezos.stackexchange.com/questions/395/has-anyone-got-ledger-working-within-docker).

+Note that it is not needed to synchronize the blockchain.

-Then issue the command `tezos-client list connected ledgers`.
+Then issue the command `./mainnet.sh client list connected ledgers`.

+When running natively instead of docker, use the `tezos-client` command instead of `./mainnet.sh client`.

 The Ledger URL including the four-animal-word mnemonic will be displayed, together with commands inviting you to import the key.